mattkrick/redux-socket-cluster/README.md

 ###WIP - Thoughts & PRs welcome!

-Socket cluster is awesome, but the state is mishmashed all over the place.
+Socket cluster is awesome, but it doesn't share it's state, so you always have to go to your stored socket to find out.
 This tiny package grabs all the tasty little state bits & sticks em in your redux store.
 Then, it sets up listeners for updates to keep those state bits nice and fresh.
-This makes it super easy to do things like "Please wait, reconnecting" modals.
+This makes it super easy to do things like "Please wait, reconnecting" modals without having to access the socket.
 More complex examples might be getting kicked off a subscription & pushing a "You got booted from the chat room.
 Sending you to the lobby..."

 ###Installation